saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - When you want to use built-in operators with your custom types, you have to override the operators’functions to tell the compiler how to implement them for your type.
 This is known as `operator overloading`.
 - You can overload the `plus` operator prepending the function declaration with the `operator` modifier.
 - If you override equals yourself, you should also override afunction called hashCode.
-- certain operators can be overloaded using conventions.
+- Certain operators can be overloaded using conventions.
 - In kotlin we can't define a symbol as an operator, but we can overload certain operators.
 - For eg. You can define a data class method with keyword "operator" and name "plus" to overload + operator.
 - We can also use "operator" key with extension function.